-Then I drove bit further and found a good spot to camp.
+Then I drove a bit further and found a good spot to camp.

-Since I my plan to continue to Lake City over the mountains failed, I had to come with some alternative for the next day.
-Quick glimpse over the map, and I was set: Let's hike to the American Basin.
+Since my plan to continue to Lake City over the mountains failed, I had to come up with some alternative for the next day.
+A quick glimpse over the map, and I was set: Let's hike to the American Basin.

-The foot path started climbing immediately.
-Here's a pic of my Escape - not from a plane, just the trail went up this steep.
+The footpath started climbing immediately.
+Here's a pic of my car – not from a plane, just the trail went up this steep.

 But I was rewarded soon.

 The pass to the basin is just under 4000m above the sea.
 As I didn't want to miss the opportunity to reach the mark, I went further uphill to reach it...

 And I could go home.
 Sort of.
 The rest of the day I spent on a road, driving eastbound.

 The following morning, I run a short trail to see the Treasure Falls,

 and continued driving towards the last stop on my list: the Great Sand Dunes.

 I did some hiking there, witnessed another neat sunset..